emtee40/ocaml-dkml/DEVELOPERS.md

    CMake-enabled IDE with the `develop` configuration.
 3. Run one of the `Package-VersionBump-{PRERELEASE,PATCH,MINOR,MAJOR}` targets
 4. Rerun CMake configure (ex. `cmake --preset develop`).
+5. Edit `build/_deps/dkml-runtime-apps-src/src/runtimelib/ocaml_opam_repository_gitref.txt` and set it to a commit id that you know works well with Windows, etc. Then commit the change. *You won't need to push it*.
-5. Run through each of the CMake stage targets **sequentially** starting from `Package-Stage01-` to the highest Stage number.
+6. Run through each of the CMake stage targets **sequentially** starting from `Package-Stage01-` to the highest Stage number.
 Many stages require a re-configuration based on values obtained from the prior stages, so do not skip any targets.
 Consult the [Errata](#errata)
-6. Finish with the CMake target `-PublishAssets`.
+7. Finish with the CMake target `-PublishAssets`.

 ## Editing Source Code